How To Be A Dumpster Dog: A NEW and DIFFERENT Saving Solution

 Most everyone struggles to save enough.
 This is understandable because spending money is awesome and saving money is boring.
 Like I’ve admitted before, I most definitely do!
 I’m drawn to spending money like a wild raccoon to ripe trash.
 If you’re naturally like me, I have a solution that will help you save.

 If you haven’t read the story of how I came to be called the Dumpster Dog, do that first!
-In summary, I overhauled some pretty nefarious spending habits, shifting away from a lifestyle of blatant indiscretion and into that of aggressive saving.
+In summary, I overhauled some pretty nefarious spending habits, shifting from a lifestyle of blatant indiscretion and into that of aggressive saving.
 It was so aggressive, in fact, that I ate actual trash and my coworkers (lovingly) nicknamed me Dumpster Dog.
 The experiment was hard but totally worth it to save $30,000 and quit my job to travel for a year.

 Using inspiration from my time spent “Dumpster Dogging,” I’d like to share a strategy to save money for those of us struggling to tuck enough away.
 The savings method is a bite-sized version of what I did, but much more practical and with far less risk of public backlash.
 This system does not involve you salvaging a coworker’s half-eaten southwestern chicken wrap from the rubbish bin.
 I did it six times last year and saved several thousand additional dollars!